-publication of these rates as per car, rather than per tonne, charges.45 CP did much the same, increasing its rates in the Vancouver and Thunder Bay corridors by 0.8% and 0.3% respectively, while also converting their tariffs to per-car charges.
+about 8.8% in Prince Rupert's favour.
+CN also finalized the transition of these rates into per-car, rather than per-tonne, charges.
+CP did much the same, increasing its rates in the Vancouver and Thunder Bay corridors by 0.8% and 0.3% respectively, while also converting their tariffs to per-car charges.

 The second quarter saw more significant adjustments to these rates.
-With the exception of the rates applicable on movements to Churchill, which remained unchanged, CN increased its rates early in the second quarter by a further 2.2%%.
+With the exception of the rates applicable on movements to Churchill, which remained unchanged, CN increased its rates by a further 2.2%.
 Similarly, CP applied an across-the-board increase of 3.0% on its movements to both Vancouver and Thunder Bay.
+This was followed in the third quarter by a series of more diverse rate adjustments as well as yet another structural change.
+CN reduced the rates applicable on movements to the west coast by about 2.6% in the case of Vancouver, and by some 3.9% in the case of Prince Rupert.
+The carrier also restructured its rates, linking them to the weight-based, rather than volume-based, limit of the car being loaded.
+CP's adjustments proved to be broader in scope, with the rates in both the Vancouver and Thunder Bay corridors having been reduced by about 1.9%.

-With these adjustments, the overall increase in rates since the beginning of the GMP was brought to 20.1% for movements in the Vancouver corridor, and to 21.9% for movements in the Thunder Bay corridor.
+With these adjustments, the overall increase in rates since the beginning of the GMP was brought to 17.4% for movements in the Vancouver corridor, and to 20.8% for movements in the Thunder Bay corridor.
 Although similar for both CN and CP, the increases posted by CN have marginally exceeded those put forward by CP during this eight-and-a-half year period.

-There were no significant changes to the monetary incentives offered by the railways on multiple-car movements in the first half of the 2007-08 crop year.
+There were no significant changes to the monetary incentives offered by the railways on multiple-car movements in the first nine months of the 2007-08 crop year.
 For CN the discounts offered on movements in blocks of 50-99 cars remained at \$3.00 per tonne, as did the \$7.00 per tonne incentive offered on movements of 100 or more cars.
-By the same standard, the \$4.00-per-tonne discount advanced by CP for movements in blocks of 56-111 cars was also unaltered, as was its \$7.50-per-tonne maximum on shipments in blocks of 112 cars.47 Both carriers, however, continued to emphasize the advance booking options to which these discounts have been linked.48 As was cited earlier, these programs - and more particularly, those offered by CN - have come under increasing attack from those who argue that they discriminate against smaller shippers.
-However, it remains to be seen whether the level-of-service complaints launched early in the first quarter will precipitate any significant future change in these programs.49
+By the \$4.00-per-tonne same standard, the discount advanced by CP for movements in blocks of 56-111 cars was also unaltered, as was its \$7.50-per-tonne maximum on shipments in blocks of 112 cars.
+Both carriers, however, continued to emphasize the advance booking